Contact us to help with translations.

 The Free HDR Tutorial

 Go grab the tutorial and download now!
 This is the latest and greatest video tutorial.
 It starts slow for beginners, and then moves into intermediate and advanced post-processing techniques.
-It’s over four hours long, and half of it follows me around New Zealand while I set up for many kind of photography situations.
+It’s over four hours long.
+Half of it follows me around New Zealand while I set up for many kind of photography situations.
 The other half is all screen-capture, so you can see exactly how I create these sorts of photos.
 You can do it too!
 The tutorial also comes with a lot of photo files so you can follow along.

-Want an inexpensive downloadable eBook that will save you a lot of time and trouble?
 Get the Top 10 HDR Mistakes eBook right here!
 This has been a labor of love (and embarrassment)!
 Why embarrassment?
 Well, I decided to use my OWN early photos as examples of bad HDR.
 I made all the mistakes, believe me.
 I’ve corrected all of them (I think!) and I figured out what I was doing wrong.
 I explain it all in the book.
 It wasn’t obvious to me at the time, but now it is.
 Anyway, this eBook will be a great boon to you!

 Free Newsletter from Trey!